dogweather/forkful/content/en/arduino/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?

-A debugger is a tool that helps you squish bugs in your code by letting you pause, poke around, and find out what's really going on under the hood.
-Programmers use debuggers to step through their code, inspect variables, and understand where things might be going awry.

 ## How to:
 With the Arduino IDE, you can use Serial prints to debug, but it's a bit like using a flashlight to explore a cave.
 For real debugging, you might want to step up your game with something like the Atmel-ICE debugger which integrates with the Arduino environment.
 Here's a taste of pseudo-debugging using Serial:

 ```Arduino